PA Cyber Seeing 'Significant' Boost After Gov. Wolf Announced Mask Mandate In Schools

 PITTSBURGH (KDKA) — The debate over maks is leading to some parents considering a move to cyber school.

 The CEO of PA Cyber told KDKA’s Jennifer Borrasso that PA Cyber got 172 web inquiries the morning after Governor Tom Wolf announced a mask mandate in schools.
-He said the demand for information keeps growing.READ MORE: Parents Planning To Take Legal Action Against Governor Tom Wolf Over School Mask Mandate
+He said the demand for information keeps growing.READ MORE: Inaugural U.S.-E.U.
+Trade And Technology Council Meeting To Take Place In Pittsburgh This Month

 “We have 200 appointments scheduled enrollment appointments and 500 inquiries that we are still processing to get to the appointment stage,” CEO Brian Hayden said.